wp-plugins/team-members/readme.txt

 = Rate and review =
 We love to hear from our users, please take the time to rate this plugin and tell us what you think about it!

-= Free vs PRO version? =
+= No limitation for the Free version =
-The free version of the Team Members plugin is **not limited** and does not contain any ad.
+The Free version of the Team Members plugin is **not limited** and does not contain any ad.

 The [PRO version](http://wpdarko.com/items/team-members-pro/) gives you access to a lot of new features: Pictures’ shape, enabling/disabling picture borders, picture position.
 It also allows you to add filters to your pictures, set a color for each member instead of one general color for everybody (good for distinguishing your staff).
 One more link can be added to each member.